 Being mindful of the foods you eat and how they affect your health is generally regarded as a good thing.

-However, for some people, there’s a fine line between healthy eating and an eating disorder.
+However, for some people, there’s a fine line between healthy eating and developing an eating disorder.

-If your current healthy diet negatively affects your health, psychological well-being or social life, it is possible that your focus on health has morphed into orthorexia.
+If you feel that your current healthy diet negatively affects your health, psychological well-being, or social life, it’s possible that your focus on health has transformed into orthorexia.

 This disorder, like all other eating disorders, can have life threatening consequences and shouldn’t be taken lightly.